-The staff member also may be required to report periodically while on leave of his or her continuing need for a leave and intention to return to work.
+The staff member also may be required to report periodically while on leave of his or her continuing need for leave and intention to return to work.
 Staff members on FMLA medical leave because of their own serious health condition also may be required to provide a fitness-for-duty report from a health care provider as a condition of their return from leave.

 Paid Leave Status

-During paid leave status, the university and the staff member will also continue their respective contributions to the staff member's other group insurance benefits (e.g., life, long-term disability, accidental death and dismemberment.
+During paid leave status, the university and the staff member will also continue their respective contributions to the staff member's other group insurance benefits (e.g., life, long-term disability, accidental death, and dismemberment.

 Staff members taking FMLA parental leaves to care for a newborn child, a newly adopted or placed foster child, or FMLA family medical leaves to care for a spouse or parent with a serious health condition are required to use any accrued vacation benefits to the extent available.
-Once those benefits are exhausted, the balance of such leaves are unpaid.
+Once those benefits are exhausted, the balance of such leaves is unpaid.